Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-taxon.rst

   the other taxon affected by this association.
 * impact_termlist_id - if specified then a column is added for selecting the impact on the other taxon of this association.

+[taxon designations]
+""""""""""""""""""""

+Provides a grid for adding, editing and deleting designations linked to the currently edited taxon (conservation statuses).
+Designations need to be configured on the warehouse first.

+There are no options for this control.